Massachusetts Licensing Overview for a Cosmetologist

 - Hair removal

 At the start of a cosmetologist’s career, these professionals are required to pay a licensing fee of $68 following the successful completion of their examinations.
 After this, cosmetologists are required to pay a $68 fee every two years on their birthday to maintain their cosmetology license in Massachusetts.
 Estheticians are required to pay a $68 fee each year on their birthday to maintain their license.
 These licenses are valid for entry level cosmetologists and estheticians.
-While it is not required, for those professionals wishing to upgrade their status, further education is available.
+While it is not required, for professionals wishing to upgrade their status, further education is available.